 Mash the potatoes using a fork or potato masher.
-The potatoes should look like slightly mashed potatoes with a few small pea-size lumps.
+The potatoes should look like slightly mashed potatoes with a few small pea-sized lumps.

-5 Bake the pie: Set the pie pan on a baking sheet and pour in the filling.
+Set the pie pan on a baking sheet and pour in the filling.
 Bake for 45 to 55 minutes, or until the edges of the filling puff slightly and a toothpick inserted into the center comes out clean.
-If the pie crust starts to brown before the filling is done, cover it with a strip of aluminum foil to prevent it from burning.
+If the pie crust starts to brown before the filling is done, cover the edges with strips of aluminum foil or a pie shield to prevent burning.

 Set the pie on a rack to cool.
 Serve at room temperature with whipped cream, if you like.

 |Nutrition Facts (per serving)|

 |% Daily Value*|